 For public works, the open or restricted tender procedures may be adopted, irrespective of the contract value if the notice is published in the Official Journal of the European Union ("OJEU").
-If the notice is not published in the OJEU, the contract value cannot exceed $\ensuremath{\mathfrak{e}}5,548,000$.
+If the notice is not published in the OJEU, the contract value cannot exceed €5,548,000.

 The same applies to the lease and supply of goods contracts and services contracts.
-However, in this case, if the announcement is not published in the OJEU, the contract value cannot exceed &144,000 and &221,000 depending on the awarding entity.
+However, in this case, if the announcement is not published in the OJEU, the contract value cannot exceed €144,000 and €221,000 depending on the awarding entity.

-As for other types of contracts - excluding concession of public works and services and company incorporation contracts - the open and restricted tender procedures may be adopted, irrespective of the contract value if the notice is published in the Official Journal of the European Union ("OJEU").
+As for other types of contracts - excluding concession of public works and services and company incorporation contracts - the open and restricted tender procedures may be adopted, irrespective of the contract value if the notice is published in the OJEU.